cliffano/piemaker/README.md

 --------

 PieMaker is a Makefile for building Python packages.
-It provides utility targets for linting, building, testing, documenting Python packages.
+It provides utility targets for styling, linting, building, testing, and documenting Python packages.

 Have a look at [PieMakerExample](examples/) as an example project which uses PieMaker.